Leviob/AWS-Data-Lake/README.md

 ## Project Description
 In this project, I have built an ETL pipeline for a data lake hosted on S3.
 The data is loaded from S3, processed into analytics tables using Spark, and loaded back into S3.
 This Spark process is deployed on a cluster using AWS.

 My database is a star schema with `songplays` as its fact table, and `users`, `songs`, `artist`, and `time`, as its dimension tables.
 A star schema is a denormalized database design which allows for simplified queries and faster aggregations on the data.
 This structure is ideal for OLAP operations such as rolling-up, drilling-down, slicing, and dicing.
+The resulting tables are saved in Parquet format.

 ## Project Datasets